layilin/SP23-33852/_annotations/book4.md

 [place] 125.4 Niger.
 The Niger river.
 One of Africa's largest rivers.
 Its source lies in modern Guinea, and it empties into the Atlantic Ocean in Nigeria.

 [plant] 125.6 Papaw.
 Papaws, better known as papaya (*Carica papaya*).
-Its exact origins are unknown, but it is most likely from Central or South America.
+Its native range extends from southern Mexico to Venezuela.

 [place] 125.9 Rio Grandê.
 Major estuary in modern Guinea-Bissau.